Wildfire menaces California's Lake Tahoe area after chasing away thousands | Science-Environment

 WIND-DRIVEN FLAMES By Tuesday, the fire had charred more than 191,000 acres (77,300 hectares) of drought-parched forests, some 14,000 acres (5,665 hectares) more than the day before.
 Firefighters had managed to carve containment lines around just 16% of its perimeter.

-Winds gusting with cyclone force to 45 miles per hour carried embers up to a mile beyond the leading edge of the blaze, igniting spot fires as hillsides of trees exploded in towering flames.
-At least 669 structures were listed as destroyed on Tuesday, most of them single-family homes, with 34,000 more buildings considered threatened, Cal Fire's Herrera said.
+Winds gusting with cyclone force to 45 miles per hour hurled embers up to a mile beyond the leading edge of the blaze, igniting spot fires as hillsides of trees exploded in towering flames.
+At least 669 structures were listed as destroyed on Tuesday, most of them single-family homes, with 34,000 more buildings considered threatened, Cal Fire spokesman Henry Herrera said.

 No deaths have been reported.
 Three firefighters and two civilians were injured in recent days.
 Smoke and soot from the fire has choked the usually pristine skies around Lake Tahoe for days, leading to an early exit by many tourists from a region renowned for its swimming, boating, hiking and camping.
 The area also is home to world-class ski resorts.